 In 2017, the electronic invoicing market was barely scratching, with 88% of SMBs trying to spend less than $100/month on an invoicing tool.
 However, the market is estimated to surpass $25 million by 2027 regarding software and invoicing solutions.

 Let me tell you that there are no real cons to electronic invoicing.
-Freelancers and small business owners not opting for electronic invoicing do so because of their perceived difficulty in adopting new software (problem: bumpy onboarding) and managing a new tool (problem: the need for some technical training).
+Freelancers and small business owners do not opt for electronic invoicing because they perceive it as difficult to adopt new software (problem: bumpy onboarding) and manage a new tool (problem: the need for some technical training).
 Plus, some invoicing solutions are costly.

 This aversion to electronic invoicing is rather emotional than rational.